Great Tibet Tour Logo GREAT TIBET TOUR ®

 Is it easy to find Western restaurants in Tibet?

-Yes, you could easily find Western restaurants in some big cities such as Lhasa, Shigatse, Tsedang, etc. Just tell your interests to your tour guide, s/he will help you find your suitable one.
+Yes, you could easily find Western restaurants in Lhasa, Shigatse, Tsedang, etc. Just tell your interests to your tour guide, s/he will help you find a suitable one.
 But in the small counties/towns, it is hard to find Western restaurants.

 How much does it usually cost per person per day for food?

 The cost of food is different in each region of Tibet.
-In general cities like Lhasa and Shigatse, it usually costs about USD10-USD15/person/day for Chinese, Tibetan, or Nepal food, a little bit higher for western food but not much.
+In general, cities like Lhasa and Shigatse, it usually costs about USD10-USD15/person/day for Chinese, Tibetan, or Nepali food, a little bit higher for western food but not too much.

 Can not get the answer you want?